Skip to main content

 [Rest of your flow]

-This allows you to answer questions like “Where did this data come from?” or “When was this processed?” weeks or months later.
+This creates an audit trail with timestamps of each execution, who ran it, and links to review the runs.
+You can answer questions like “Where did this data come from?” or “When was this processed?” weeks or months later.

 • Current Automation Info